Polycademy/PolyAuth/README.md

 - Reduce PHP version requirement to 5.3 (need to do some testing)
 - Streamline the storage adapter

+Forgotten Password checking and reset password has somethings that need to change.

+1. The forgotten_password automatically sends the email through the emailer.
+There needs to be a way to set this to manual.
+To allow the user to send the email themselves if necessary.
+2. The forgotten_password functionality is a bit too complex.
+It should just reset the password to a random one and give that back to be sent via the email.
+3. The reset_password should go directly to the database source, it should not call change_password because the change_password may throw an exception if the random generator was not random enough
+The whole emailing thing needs an overhaul because emailing doesn't make sense.
+It should be optionally inserted and instantiated by itself with any templates passed into the class.
+It should not be part of the Options table.

 Install with Composer
 ---------------------